-- Another resource for audio books is Storyline Online, where celebrities use their most animated voices to read popular texts.
+- Another resource for audiobooks is Storyline Online, where celebrities use their most animated voices to read popular texts.

-- For Covid-19 affected students, this is the perfect time to reinforce healthy hygiene habits.
+- For Covid-19-affected students, this is the perfect time to reinforce healthy hygiene habits.
 This kid-friendly tutorial from Sesame Street also comes with a printable workbook for additional resources.

 - Looking to see how the media tackles different topics from the “left”, “right”, and “center”?
 Allsides is a fantastic resource for students to analyze media bias, word choice, and audience.
-This is terrific site for older students to look at the type of media they consume, and what underlying message or biases may be included.
+This is a terrific site for older students to look at the type of media they consume, and what underlying messages or biases may be included.